junglewill/Tableau-insurtech-calcuation/README.md

 ![Image of Calculation Graph](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/CSV%20and%20Death%20Benefit%20Changes%20through%20Time.png)

->For all the product we offered at that time, we also printed out the visualization for target customers to compare and to make better decision:
+>The product model will visualize all the products we offered at that time for target customers to compare and to make better decision:

 ![Image of Product Comparison](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/Product%20Comparison%20Graph.png)